KeithRieck/reversi/README.md

 to craft a better evaluation function.
 I ran the program against itself to randomly generate boards, throwing out all boards from the beginning and end of the game.
 This gave me a data set of unique boards from the middle of the games.
-Then I evaluated each board with a search depth of four moves and the static evaluation function from version 1.
+Then I evaluated each board with a search depth of six moves and the static evaluation function from version 1.

-The result was a data set of 10,000 boards each of which was tagged with the searched values at zero, two, and four moves into the future.
-On this data set, I applied the many correlation algorithms from [scikit-learn](https://scikit-learn.org/) attempting to find a better static evaluation function that might return the four-move value based on characteristics of the board.
+The result was a data set of 100,000 boards each of which was tagged with the searched values at zero, two, four, and six moves into the future.
+On this data set, I applied the many correlation algorithms from [scikit-learn](https://scikit-learn.org/) attempting to find a better static evaluation function that might return the six-move value based on characteristics of the board.

 The best function I have found so far was created by sklearn's [DecisionTreeRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html).
 I